milanmedic/PUSGS/server/README.md

 ## Miscalenious

 -   Add a logger (Morgan)
--   Write global error handler
+-   Write global error handler (404 for not found, 500 for critical errors, 400 for bad request (something went wrong, existing user, etc))
 -   (!!!DONE!!!)
 Try to set a check if database exists, if not, create it
 -   Setup .env environment variable loading
+-   Add Subdomain for admins
+-   Add Request Validators (non-existing email, good field values, etc...)

 ## API Functionalities: